Chef Goes Nanners: Plot

 The mayor fails to appease Chef by revising the flag so that the black stick figure being hanged appears to be smiling, and decides not to make the decision herself.
 She lets the kids' debate club decide the fate of the flag.
 This puts a lot of pressure on Wendy, who, in their study sessions, suddenly begins to feel attracted to Cartman.
 This scares Wendy, because Stan's her boyfriend and she and Cartman actually hate each other.
 Bebe later explains the concept of sexual tension to her, advising that she should kiss Cartman just to get it out of her system.
 During the debate, Wendy is distracted because she is attracted to Cartman and cannot deliver her opening remarks.
 She walks over and kisses him in front of the whole town, breaking the built-up tension and leaving Stan shocked.
 After this, she is able to continue her standpoint by claiming that the flag should be changed because of it depicting violence towards people.
 When the turn of Stan's team comes, Kyle gives their side of the issue by saying that killing is just a natural part of life and should not be a big deal.
-Shortly afterwards, Chef stands up and demands they address the racist aspect of the flag, only for him and the rest of the adults to discover that the children had not even perceived the flag as racist; Instead, they saw the flag depicting a man being hanged without registering his color, and they had just thought that the issue at hand was about capital punishment.
+Shortly afterwards, Chef stands up and demands they address the racist aspect of the flag, only for him and the rest of the adults to discover that the children had not even perceived the flag as racist; Instead, they saw the flag depicting a man being hanged without registering his color, and they had just thought that the cause of the wedge issue was homicide.

 Chef is touched by this, and, while still acknowledging that he thinks the flag should be changed, he admits that when he believed the whole town was racist and threw the slur "cracker" around, he was the one being racist.
 Jimbo also apologizes for being on the KKK's side and tells Chef that he has no problem with black people; Chef in return assures Jimbo that he recognizes him as a good man.
 After Jimbo and Chef decide to come to a compromise, Kyle declares that they do not need to debate anymore, although Stan is still frozen with shock after seeing Wendy kissing Cartman.
 In the end, ethnic diversity is added to the flag: the black stick figure is now being hanged by a group of stick figures of differents colors, including a black one to prevent racism.
 Chef delivers the moral of this story: his inclination to anti-racism almost made him a racist himself, and that perceiving things according to race leads only to further racism.

 In the final scene, Wendy says that she is glad that everything is over with and that her feelings for Cartman have disappeared.
 Cartman agrees and laughs nervously.
 Wendy runs after Stan, calling his name, leaving Cartman completely alone.
 After a few moments, Cartman sighs and walks away sadly, implying that he might have started to develop genuine feelings for Wendy.